7 Reasons Vieques Island, Puerto Rico Needs to Be on Your Summer Travel List

 Will this be the summer of Puerto Rico?

-Puerto Rico had a big moment in 2017.
+Puerto Rico had a big moment this year.
 Not only did Justin Bieber and Luis Fonsi name-check the island in their song of the summer, Despacito, (“This is how we do it down in Puerto Rico”), but Bruno Mars also sang about it in his summer smash That’s What I like, (“I’m talkin’ trips to Puerto Rico, say the word and we go”).
 The world was buzzing about this little U.S. territory last year, and it seemed that tourism was just starting to boom on this still-somewhat-undiscovered island territory.
-But, with catastrophe hitting the island last fall with hurricanes Irma and Maria, Puerto Rico hit a major setback in all of it’s tourism efforts.
+But, with catastrophe hitting the island last fall with hurricanes Irma and Maria, Puerto Rico hit a major setback in all of its tourism efforts.
 I’m here to say, however, that some 9 months later, Puerto Rico is back and it’s time vacationers return to this beautiful and charming island paradise and take advantage of the super reasonable fares and hotel prices that are going on right now down there.

 Here are 7 reasons why Vieques Island should be the next trip on your bucket list